jerryq27/jerryq27.github.io/_posts/2019-06-23-website-updates.md

 Now that's a sexy looking dark theme!

-Next up, I was enjoying the new look of the site, but highlighting text was giving me that default blue we're all used to.
-I didn't like the look, it was really killing the vibe I had going with my site, especially with highlighting code snippets
+Next up, I was enjoying the new look of the site, but selecting text was giving me that default blue we're all used to.
+I didn't like the look, it was really killing the vibe I had going with my site, especially with selecting code snippets

 <img src="{{ site.images }}/orig-highlighting.png" alt="Original Highlighting">